 To my fellow old-house owners: one simply cannot have a dining room and not want crown moulding, am I right? ;) However, we were inspired recently by Old Home Love’s use of picture hanging rail in their One Room Challenge this past Spring and LOVE how the rails are not only pretty, but historically accurate and functional (especially with our plaster walls!).
 So of course we are now on a mission to do both crown and picture mouldings.

-This last one is not as dusty and dirty of a project, but we can’t call our room complete without them.
+It’s not as dusty and dirty of a project (woot), but we can’t call our room complete without them.
 With the dining room being in the front of the house, we really need some privacy in the room which we will solve using interior wood shutters similar to these:

 We want shutters rather than blinds not just for looks, but because of their ability to still let a lot of light in on the top half of the windows without compromising on privacy, just as is shown in the pic above.

-The dining room renovation is our last big dusty project room on the main floor (excluding the kitchen, but that’ll be some years from now), and we’re both excited to have the chance to bring some fun historical elements into the dining room and make it finally feel like it’s a functional part of our home!
+The dining room renovation is our last big dusty project room on the main floor (excluding the kitchen, but that’ll be some years from now.
+EDIT: nope. the kitchen is happening now because we had a mini disaster), and we’re both excited to have the chance to bring some fun historical elements into the dining room and make it finally feel like it’s a functional part of our home!

 Now that y’all know what the plans are, in the coming days we’re going to be running wiring and adding our antique chandelier and medallion!